Approaching criticality via the zero dissipation limit in the abelian avalanche model: The infinite-volume limit of the stationary measure of the abelian avalanche model

 For the second statement, we again use the representation \eqref{e:unif}.
 Then the convergence of finite-dimensional distributions follows from the first part of the Proposition.
-Tightness holds trivially since all the measures under consideration have support contained in (the same) compact set. \end{proof}
+Tightness holds trivially since all the measures under consideration have support contained in (the same) compact set. \end{proof} \begin{remark} The process $\{ h_x \}_{x \in \mathbb{Z}^d}$ is a determinantal process \cite{HKPV06}, that is there exists a kernel ${\mathbf K}^{(\gamma)}(x,y)$, such that for $n \ge 1$ and distinct $x_1, \dots, x_n \in \mathbb{Z}^d$,